wolskies/rke2-ansible/README.md

 ansible-galaxy collection install git+https://github.com/wolskies/rke2-ansible.git
 ```

-See the Ansible documentation for more details.
+See the Ansible documentation for more details on using collections.

+# Basic Requirements
+Host systems must meet the basic hardware/software requirements for RKE2 as outlined [here](https://docs.rke2.io/install/requirements).
+This collection is written and tested on `amd64` systems, but should work for `arm64/aarch64`.
+It is not intended to support Windows.

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.